-BEGIN ATOMIC: a better way to create functions in PostgreSQL 14
+BEGIN ATOMIC: A Better Way to Create Functions in PostgreSQL 14

 Around this time of year, I am reading through the upcoming PostgreSQL release notes (hello PostgreSQL 15), reading mailing lists, and talking to PostgreSQL users to understand what are the impactful features.
 Many of these features will be highlighted in the feature matrix and release announcement (hello PostgreSQL 14!).

 However, sometimes I miss an impactful feature.
 It could be that we need to see how the feature is actually used post-release, or it could be that it was missed.
-I believe one such change is the introduction of the SQL-standard BEGIN ATOMIC syntax in PostgreSQL 14 that is used to create function and stored procedure bodies.
+I believe one such change is the introduction of the SQL-standard BEGIN ATOMIC

-Let’s see how functions we could create functions before PostgreSQL 14, the drawbacks to this method, and how going forward, BEGIN ATOMIC makes it easier and safer to manage functions!
+Let’s see how functions we could create functions before PostgreSQL 14, the drawbacks to this method, and how going forward, BEGIN ATOMIC

 Before PostgreSQL 14: Creating Functions as Strings

 PostgreSQL has supported the ability to create stored functions (or “user-defined functions”) since POSTGRES 4.2 in 1994 (thanks [Bruce Momjian[(https://momjian.us/)] for the answer on this).
-When declaring the function body, you would write the code as a string (which is why you see the $$ marks in functions).
-For example, here is a simple function to add two numbers:
+When declaring the function body, you would write the code as a string (which is why you see the $$

 CREATE FUNCTION add(int, int)